adamgoucher/my-oredev-2016-sessions/Laravel and AWS/10 - Jenkins Pipeline.md

 ```

 The other jobs then read from 05-contests-deploy-to-humans as that is our testing environment.
 With some Role Based permissions inside Jenkins we can control exactly what goes into which environment, by whom and can see what is there currently.

+Note: Since this was constructed, AWS CodeBuild has been released.
+If I was to do it again, I would just use it.